awsdocs/amazon-athena-user-guide/doc_source/insert-into.md

 The `INSERT INTO` statement supports writing a maximum of 100 partitions to the destination table\.
 If you run the `SELECT` clause on a table with more than 100 partitions, the query fails unless the `SELECT` query is limited to 100 partitions or fewer\.

-For information about working around this limitation, see [Using CTAS and INSERT INTO to create a table with more than 100 partitions](ctas-insert-into.md)\.
+For information about working around this limitation, see [Using CTAS and INSERT INTO to work around the 100 partition limit](ctas-insert-into.md)\.

 #### Column ordering<a name="insert-into-partition-detection"></a>